SAFETY AND BELIEFS

 How Animals Do It

-If we want safety or reassurance, peace and a feeling of wholeness and wholesomeness – without any further complication – then we need to learn how animals do it.
+If we want safety or reassurance, peace and a feeling of wholeness and wholesomeness – without any complications – then we need to learn how animals do it.

 Animals are often alone, out in the wilderness where life is insecure.

-Panoramic sensing evolved to live as safely as possible in an insecure world.
+Panoramic sensing evolved to live in an insecure world.
 It was built for that purpose.
 It was built to feel safe and to remain open, alone, in the middle of life.

 Animals fear for their mortal safety, as we should for our psychological safety.